Skip to main content

 The Wrong Value Appears

-The overlay is probably mapped to the wrong positional column.
+The mapping is probably connected to the wrong positional column.
 Re-check column order and remap it.

 A QR Or Barcode Does Not Render For One Row